 You can also expect them to last much longer than our first two types.
 But this higher level of effectiveness and durability comes with a downfall.
 Their price tags tend to be much more expensive than any other CO detector type.

-But if you aren’t concerned about price, these models should be your best option without much competition.
+But if you aren’t concerned about price, these models should be your best RV carbon monoxide detector without much competition.
 One of these models would offer extensive protection against CO and ensure your rig’s always protected against this silent killer.

 - Optochemical Sensors